albaintor/integration-kodi/README.md

 ## Usage

 - Kodi must be running for setup, and control enabled from Settings > Services > Control section.
 Set the username, password and enable HTTP control.
-- Port numbers shouldn't be modified (8080 for HTTP and 9090 for websocket) : websocket port is not configurable from the GUI (in advanced settings file)
+- Port numbers shouldn't be modified normally (8080 for HTTP and 9090 for websocket) : websocket port is not configurable from the GUI (in advanced settings file)
-- There is no turn on command : Kodi has to be started in another way
+- There is no turn on command : Kodi has to be started some other way

 ## To do

-- Add automatic discovery of Kodi instances on the network
+- ~~Add automatic discovery of Kodi instances on the network~~ done
 - Add more simple commands if necessary